kinit-sk/IMGTB/README.md

 - Default processor can parse all table data (including Hugging Face Hub datasets) with separate columns for text and label
 - Use different splits
     - Different train-test split percentage
-    - Different splits and configurations for Hugging Face Hub datasets
+    - Different subsets and splits for Hugging Face Hub datasets
 - Test on machine/human only text by specifying predefined machine/human only dataset processing function

 #### **Supported dataset filetypes**